E-2 visa requirements to invest in the US

 The E-2 visa allows an initial stay of up to 2 years; however you can apply for extensions to this in increments of up to 2 years.
 There is no maximum limit of extensions that can be applied for provided you and the enterprise continue to satisfy the E-2 visa requirements.

 You can apply as a treaty investor, an employee of the investor, or as the dependent family of the treaty investor or employee.

 Importantly, the enterprise itself must also register for E-2 Treaty Investor Registration.

 E2 visa: investor requirements

 The E-2 visa requirements if you are applying as a treaty investor require that you:

 - Are a national of a country the US maintains a treaty of commerce and navigation.

-- Have, or be in the process of, investing a substantial amount of money into an enterprise.
+- Have, or be in the process of, investing a substantial amount of money into a bona fide US enterprise.

 - Are wanting to enter the US only to develop and direct the E-2 enterprise.